 AVUK is proactively working with the Welsh Government and Members of the Senedd to enable families of deaf children under the age of five in Wales to have the opportunity to access Auditory Verbal therapy.
+In the past year, AVUK has met with Julie Morgan (Welsh Deputy Minister for Social Services); Mark Isherwood (Chair of the Cross-Party Groups on Deaf Issues and Disability); Sioned Williams (Chair of the Cross-Party Group for Learning Disability); Mabon ap Gwynfor (Member of Health and Social Care Committee) and numerous other Welsh parliamentarians.

-However, with deaf babies and children across Wales falling behind their hearing peers and not currently achieving the outcomes we know are possible, urgent action is needed.
+However, with deaf babies and children across Wales falling behind their hearing peers and not currently achieving the educational outcomes we know are possible, urgent action is needed.
 Wales has the opportunity to set the standard for the rest of the UK in supporting disabled children and young people, including deaf children, by supporting and investing in early and effective specialist support.